m-julian/ALFVisualizer/README.md

   H        -2.5634208124        2.9987283195       -0.3349821297
 ```

-If you want energies to be read in, add them to the comment line.
+If you want system properties to be read in, add them to the comment line of the xyz file.
 This enables the cmap checkbox.
-ICHOR can be used to produce xyz files with
-this, see the `ListOfAtoms.coordinates_to_xyz_with_errors` method.
-This method writes out a dictionary containing errors for each property (predictions compared
-to validation or test set).
+Below is an example where properties are added to the comment line:

 ```
     6